 During our road trip through Andalusia, spending one day in Cordoba was mandatory.
-It’s one of the most beautiful and important cities in Andalusia, and probably the best example of the Moorish influence in Spain.
-In this post, we will explore the best things to do in Cordoba in one day, where to eat and even the best time to visit.
+It’s one of the most beautiful and important cities in Andalusia and probably the best example of the Moorish influence in Spain.
+This post will explore the best things to do in Cordoba in one day, where to eat, and even the best time to visit.

 When is the best time to visit Cordoba for one day?